 Students using transportation services must do the following.

-- Travel plans must be provided to the Center for Global Education by the stated deadline on the Transportation Schedule.
+- Travel plans must be provided to the Office of Student Affairs by the stated deadline on the Transportation Schedule.
 Please complete the Online Transportation Request Form by the published deadline.
-Failure to notify the Center for Global Education will result in denial of transportation.
-Carry the following phone numbers for the Center for Global Education while in transit.
+Failure to notify the Office of Student Affairs will result in denial of transportation.
+Carry the following phone numbers for the Office of Student Affairs while in transit.

 - (330) 428-1344 (campus security)